psychogun/psychogun.github.io/docs/freenas/Mylar3-in-a-FreeNAS-iocage-jail.md

 ==0.1.0a5

 ## Add a service user
 Add a user which will act as a "service" user to start `mylar3`.
-This user is called `mylar` with uid=8675309, has no shell and is denied interactive login.
-With a comment.
+This user is called `mylar` with `uid=8675309`, has `/nonexistent` home directory and sets the user's login shell to `/usr/sbin/nologin` which denies this user interactive login- and a comment, `-c`.
 ```bash
 root@Mylar3:/usr/local/etc/rc.d # pw adduser mylar -u 8675309 -d /nonexistent -s /usr/sbin/nologin -c "Mylar service user for mylar3"
 ```